-The new Delta variant is affecting many people and rising numbers of unvaccinated younger people are getting seriously ill and being admitted to hospital.
+Coronavirus is affecting many people and rising numbers of unvaccinated younger people are getting seriously ill and being admitted to hospital.
 There also appears to be a risk of ‘long Covid’ in young people.
 Research continues to be undertaken to understand these risks further.

-Vaccination is the most important thing we can do to protect ourselves against Covid-19
+Vaccination is the most important thing we can do to protect ourselves against Covid-19.

 Even if you are healthy, it is much safer for your immune system to learn how to fight diseases through vaccination rather than by catching them.
 It is expected that the Covid vaccines will offer you protection for at least a year.

 All children aged 12 to 15 years old are now being offered a single a first and second of the Pfizer/BioNTech vaccine, which has been approved for use in children by the Medicines and Healthcare products Regulatory Agency (MHRA).
 Children can get a 1st dose of the vaccine from the day they turn 12.

 Children aged 12 to 15 can get their Covid vaccine in their school, book their vaccination appointments online for an appointment at a vaccination centre or pharmacy, or find a walk-in vaccination site to get vaccinated without needing an appointment.
 If you have your first dose at a walk-in vaccination side, you can book your second COVID-19 vaccination appointment online but you will need to wait 24 hours after your first dose before you are able to book.

 Consent will be sought from parents, guardians and carers before vaccination.

 Very few healthy children and young people with Covid-19 go on to have severe disease but offering the vaccine to 12-to 15-year-olds can help to reduce this risk even further.
 The vaccine also reduces the spread of Covid-19 within schools and the time out of education.

 People aged 16 to 17